aaronbloomfield/ccc/hws/gradebook/index.md

 The gradebook will need to have the following functionalities:

-- ONLY the instructor designate others as teaching assistants
+- ONLY the instructor can designate others as teaching assistants
 - Assignments can be created; each assignment has a maximum score; that maximum score must be positive (not zero)
 - Grades for students can be entered and updated for a given assignment (only unsigned integers)
 - Only instructors and teaching assistants can create assignments and enter/update grades